 What to Bring on a Gorilla Trek

 - Travel Insurance: Being insured while abroad is 100% required.
 That way if you get sick or injured you will be covered and not have to worry.
 Not to mention, Gorilla trekking isn’t the cheapest activity so if something like missing your flight happens, you can get some form of compensation from your travel insurance company.
-We use World Nomads and can’t recommend them enough.
+We use and recommend SafetyWing.

 - Daypack: All your belongings and food needs to be stored somewhere, that is why a daypack of at least 20L is recommended.
 You’ll want to buy a hiking daypack with good support and a hip belt as you’ll be trekking for a long period of time.
 You’ll also want a daypack that’s waterproof or comes with a rain cover to protect your things from getting wet.
 Our favorite daypack is the Osprey Talon 22.